archLinuxUser/simplepage.rwrt/doc/build-ec2.md

 c. sudo cp /home/ubuntu/git/filename.or.foldername /var/www/html/storage/

 11. Save a backup of the AWS EC2 instance
 a.
-Amazon AWS EC2 dashboard/images
+Amazon AWS EC2 dashboard/instances
 b.
-Select on the button Actions, dropdown, create Image
+Highlight/select the running instance, press on the button Actions, dropdown, create Image
 c.
 Name the image for use later